 What is an insurer of last resort?

-Insurers of last resort are essentially state-mandated property insurance plans that provide coverage to individuals who are unable to obtain insurance in the regular private marketplace.
+An insurer of last resort is essentially a state-mandated property insurance plan that provides coverage to individuals who are unable to obtain insurance in the regular private marketplace.

 Often referred to as FAIR plans, these policy offerings are typically used as a last resort and provide basic coverage for properties that are considered high-risk or difficult to insure, according to the National Association of Insurance Commissioners (NAIC).
 This may be because they are located in flood zones, hurricane-prone areas or at risk for some other type of natural disaster.